 Frequently Asked Questions (FAQs) About Doing a Payroll Audit

 You may have questions when conducting your first payroll audit.
-We’ve answered a few below and invite you to post your own questions on our community forum.

 Who should conduct the payroll audit?